panda7789/docs.cs-cz/docs/visual-basic/programming-guide/language-features/procedures/how-to-protect-a-procedure-argument-against-value-changes.md

  [!code-vb[VbVbcnProcedures#37](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnProcedures/VB/Class1.vb#37)]

- První `MsgBox` volání zobrazí "po increase(n): 11, 21, 31, 41".
-Protože pole `n` je typem odkazu `increase` lze měnit její členy, i když je mechanismus předávání `ByVal`.
+ The first `MsgBox` call displays "After increase(n): 11, 21, 31, 41".
+Because the array `n` is a reference type, `increase` can change its members, even though the passing mechanism is `ByVal`.

- Druhá `MsgBox` volání zobrazí "po replace(n): 11, 21, 31, 41".
-Protože `n` je předán `ByVal`, `replace` nelze upravit proměnnou `n` ve volajícím kódu tak, že k němu přiřadíte nové pole.
-Když `replace` vytvoří novou instanci pole `k` a přiřadí ji na místní proměnnou `a`, ztratí odkaz na `n` předaných v volající kód.
-Při změně členů `a`, pouze místní pole `k` má vliv.
-Proto `replace` nezvyšuje hodnoty pole `n` ve volajícím kódu.
+ The second `MsgBox` call displays "After replace(n): 11, 21, 31, 41".
+Because `n` is passed `ByVal`, `replace` cannot modify the variable `n` in the calling code by assigning a new array to it.
+When `replace` creates the new array instance `k` and assigns it to the local variable `a`, it loses the reference to `n` passed in by the calling code.
+When it changes the members of `a`, only the local array `k` is affected.
+Therefore, `replace` does not increment the values of array `n` in the calling code.

 ## <a name="compiling-the-code"></a>Probíhá kompilace kódu
- Ve výchozím nastavení v jazyce Visual Basic je předání argumentů podle hodnoty.
-Ale při programování je dobrým zvykem zahrnout buď [ByVal](../../../../visual-basic/language-reference/modifiers/byval.md) nebo [ByRef](../../../../visual-basic/language-reference/modifiers/byref.md) – klíčové slovo s každou deklarovaný parametr.
-Díky tomu váš kód lépe čitelný.
+ The default in Visual Basic is to pass arguments by value.
+However, it is good programming practice to include either the [ByVal](../../../../visual-basic/language-reference/modifiers/byval.md) or [ByRef](../../../../visual-basic/language-reference/modifiers/byref.md) keyword with every declared parameter.
+This makes your code easier to read.

 ## <a name="see-also"></a>Viz také: